 Note: This is a post that contains affiliate links.

 Growing your business online gives businesses small or large an added advantage to growing their community that much larger.
-Small business owners spend much of their precious time and energy and/or money to have someone curate content and engage with their followers within their community platforms online such as Facebook, Instagram, and Twitter.
+Small business owners spend much of their precious time and energy and money to have someone curate content and engage with their followers within their community platforms online such as Facebook, Instagram, and Twitter.
 With so much effort going into creating the perfect profile, aren’t you be curious to see if you are reaching the right audience?
 Tracking and reviewing your social media analytics is a way to understand how your online profiles are performing.

 Why Tracking Your Analytics is Important

 You cannot expect that your ideal client will trickle down through the sea of others because you are creating exceptional content.
 If you are a business that is trying to grow your leads through social media then is it necessary to analyze your efforts.
 Tracking social media analytics is essential to determine which of your content pieces are working in your favor and which are not.
 It also enables you to track your progress throughout a given period, which ultimately saves you time and keeps you on a path to success.
 These reports are meant to be reviewed monthly to not waste your efforts in a particular area for very long.
 If you are just starting out on social media, give yourself a few months to build some data before adjusting your parameters.
 Always remember to make subtle changes at a time and record what you have changed to reference at a later time.

 Content is very important as we know and so in engagement.
 Analytics is your way to determine which piece of content has resonated with a particular group of individuals.
 How many likes did your post acquire?
 How many new followers did you get?
 Any leads click through on your links to your website?
 Does the time of day matter achieve the highest engagement?
 Some programs can show you exactly which platform and link a user came from.
 You can find the answers to all of your questions through analytic reports.
 It also allows for you to track ROI from some of your social media platforms.